NYU-CSE-Software-Engineering/cs-uy-4513-f25-team2/docs/user_authentication.md

 - A **Learner model** with `email:string`, `password:string`, `first_name:string`, and `last_name:string` attributes.

 ### Views
-- `users/new.html.erb` - Signup Page with a email form and a password form
+- `learners/new.html.erb` - Signup Page with a email form and a password form
 - `login/new.html.erb` - Login Page with an email form and a password form
-- `home/show.html.erb` - Home Page that includes a logout button
+- `home/index.html.erb` - Home Page that includes a logout button

 ### Controllers
-- `SignupsController#new, create` - displays signup form, creates new account
+- `LearnersController#new, create` - displays signup form, creates new account
-- `LoginsController#new` - displays login form
+- `LoginsController#new, create, delete` - displays login form, creates login-session, deletes login session
-- `HomeController#show` - displays user’s home page
+- `HomeController#index` - displays initial page when user successfully logins